HOW MEDIA FUEL WORSENING SUBSTANCE USE EPIDEMICS

 Instead of journalism, media engage in the necessary, valued and rewarded protection of lethal centers of power and wealth

 Among conspiring factors driving America’s worsening substance use epidemics, media responsibility to provide investigation, accountability, exposure of harmful practices, and accurate information to a vulnerable public is both critical for change and largely unexamined.

-There are a number of ways that U.S. media are vulnerable and predisposed to get things wrong about the nature of substance use and its treatment.
+In multiple ways U.S. media are predisposed to get things wrong about the nature of compulsive substance use and its treatment.

 The phenomenon of compulsive problem substance use or “addiction” is complex and almost universally not understood.
 If that were not true, we would not likely be facing lethal public health epidemics despite allocation of decades of institutional and program development and billions of public healthcare dollars invested in related research.

 failed to protect and provide gains against conditions and experiences that trap vulnerable Americans in the risks and costs of compulsive substance use.

 Critically evaluating how those resources have been used, the claims and assertions about the nature of substance use, what leads to it and drives it, and how to effectively provide treatment for it requires background, competencies and training in key areas, just as competent critical evaluation of the nature of and effective treatment for infectious disease outbreaks and epidemics would require specialized knowledge, training, and competence.

 For thinking and writing critically about problem substance use required areas of understanding include –